MaksTuev/clean_app/README.md

 For exmple you need create module for obtaining books from server or from cache.
 Then package for this module can look like this:
 - **book** - is root module package, it contains BookRepository class, Dagger module and next subpackges:
-  - **network** - contains api interface for retrofit and subpackages:
+  - **network** - contains interface BookApi for retrofit which contains only part of server's api and subpackages:
     - **response** - contains responce objects
     - **request** - contains request objects
   - **cache** - contains all classes, which is nessasry for book's cache, e.g. BookDao